 Who Lived with Dinosaurs?

 Dinosaurs were not the only animals to live during the Jurassic.
-Other reptiles, amphibians, and even mammals lived alongside the dinosaurs, leaving behind fossils and other traces.
+Other reptiles, amphibians, insects, and even mammals lived alongside the dinosaurs, leaving behind fossils and other traces.
 Discover who lived in the shadows of dinosaurs.

 The Dinosaurs' World